litmuschaos/litmus-go/contribute/developer-guide/README.md

   ```

-- Run the following command to generate the necessary artefacts for submitting the `sample-category` chaos chart with
+- Run the following command to generate the necessary artifacts for submitting the `sample-category` chaos chart with
   `pod-delete` experiment.

   ```